brentp/slivar/README.md

    --pass-only \ # output only variants that pass one of the filters (default is to output all variants) --vcf $vcf \
    --ped $ped \
-   --gnomad $gnomad_zip \ # a compressed gnomad zip that allows fast annotation so that `gnomad_af` is available in the expressions below.
+   --gnotate $gnomad_af.zip \ # a compressed gnomad zip that allows fast annotation so that `gnomad_af` is available in the expressions below.
    --load functions.js \ # any valid javascript is allowed here.
    --out-vcf annotated.bcf \
    --info "variant.call_rate > 0.9" \ # this filter is applied before the trio filters and can speed evaluation if it is stringent.